 Application Fee and Submission

 The application must be submitted with a non-refundable application fee.
-We do not waive the application fee in any circumstance.
-An application cannot be submitted if the application fee is not paid.
-The application fee for the 2022 academic year is $90.
+The application fee for the 2024 application cycle is $90.
 The fee can be paid by Visa or MasterCard only.

 Check Receipt of Your Materials and Application Status